Bonus tax rate 2022: How bonuses are taxed

 The percentage method, also called the flat rate method, is the easiest way for employers to calculate taxes on a bonus.
 It often results in more money in your pocket, at least initially.

 When an employer taxes your bonus using the percentage method, it must identify the bonus as separate from your regular wages.
-The flat rate tax withholding rate for supplemental wages is currently 22 percent, thanks to the Tax Cuts and Jobs Act.
-If your bonus totals more than $1 million, however, the withholding rate for any amount over the first $1 million increases to 37 percent.
+The withholding rate for supplemental wages is 22 percent.
+That rate will be applied to any supplemental wages like bonuses up to $1 million during the tax year.
+If your bonus totals more than $1 million, the withholding rate for any amount above $1 million increases to 37 percent.

 Percentage method examples

-Note: If your total supplemental wages for a year total more than $1 million, your employer doesn’t get a choice between the two tax withholding methods.
-The aggregate method option is off the table.
-Instead, your employer must use the flat rate method and calculate your bonus withholdings (over $1 million) at 37 percent.
+Note: If your supplemental wages for a year total more than $1 million, your employer must use the flat rate method and calculate your bonus withholdings (over $1 million) at 37 percent.

 The aggregate method